Southampton-RSG-Training/industry-skills-agile-training/episodes/27-anatomy-of-an-agile-sprint.md

 :::: challenge
-## Group Challenge: Puppy Playdate Planner
+## Group Exercise: Puppy Playdate Planner

 Read the following scenario about the Puppy Playdate Planner app and discuss the questions at the end.